AsmaaLAGRID/Mix-Belief/README.md

-# Mix-Belief

-# Mix-Belief: Curriculum-Guided Data Augmentation with Uncertainty-Aware Training
+# Mix-Belief: Leveraging Belief Masses for Uncertainty-Guided Mixup in Class-Imbalanced Datasets

 This repository implements a belief-driven curriculum learning framework for imbalanced text classification.
 It combines *Mixup-style data augmentation* with *Evidential Deep Learning (EDL)* and *Focal Loss*, guided by epistemic uncertainty estimates and belief mass comparisons.